Sahma61/-Real-time_Accident_Detection_on_IoT_Device-/README.md

 <h3>Pre-trained Model</h3>

-The Pre-trained Model can be found here <a href="https://drive.google.com/drive/folders/133RyXB-OSqB7YozcSb8FTYB8bBisjOPj?usp=sharing">Pre-trained Model</a>. extract the zip file into the 'master folder' of your model.
+The Pre-trained Model can be found here <a href="https://drive.google.com/drive/folders/133RyXB-OSqB7YozcSb8FTYB8bBisjOPj?usp=sharing">Pre-trained Model</a>.
+Extract the zip file into the 'master folder' of your model.
 And, finally run 'test.py' to obtaining accuracy on 'test set'.

 ### Contributors